laradrasin/muse-meets-machine/README.md

 A structured 8-week AI and coding curriculum with live tools including a crash-course reference site, a vocabulary trainer, and a modular curriculum builder.

-These projects are version-controlled on GitHub and deployed through Netlify.
+These projects are part of my hands-on learning track with GitHub, Netlify, documentation, and deployed web workflows.

 ### Voice Calibration Methodology